Hybrice/mac4win11/README.md

 If you wish to remove the keyboard layout, first change your selected layout to something else, then remove it via "add or remove programs"

+Source file included if you wish to make any changes - requires Microsoft Keyboard Layout Creator 1.4 to open it

 Enjoy :)